lucasiancs/macroeconomicsbr/README.md

 # macroeconomicsbr
-A few codes on macroeconomics indicators in Brazil.
+A few codes on Macroeconomics indicators in Brazil.